Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 # Week 2

 For very very large dataset, we implement mini-batch gradient algorithm instead of the normal batch gradient descent.
-This increasing the speed of computing the model parameters, by splitting the dataset into mini-batches.
+This increases the speed of computing the model parameters, by splitting the dataset into mini-batches.
 For each mini-batch, the weights of the model are updated contrary to batch case where weights are only updated after going through the entire dataset.